-I wanted to see if I could get Excel’s Power Query (Get & Transform on the ribbon of course) to drive the showing or hiding of columns in a report.
+I wanted to create a practical example to hide and show columns with Power Query and user selections from a table in a report.
 In the past I would do this with VBA effectively enough (I will do a post in the future on the purely VBA method I have used) but hey the Power Query bug spares no one and so I love using it in place of VBA I have to admit.

 - GetTxData which was the simplest of queries – it simply loaded the full data report (in a Table on another sheet) with all columns, no other steps as Connection only.